 Today, Cheng Wei and his team continue to push for the frontier of innovation as it strives towards a leadership position in the intelligent transportation revolution as the operator of the world's largest vehicle network.
 DiDi has also launched extensive public-private partnerships with city managers on intelligent transportation and sustainability initiatives.

-In 2017, Cheng Wei was selected as one of the 50 Most Influential Business Leaders by Fortune China and one of the Global Game Changers by Forbes.
+In 2017, Cheng Wei was selected as a Global Game Changers by Forbes and one of the 50 Most Influential Business Leaders by Fortune China.
 He was also selected on TIME's 20 Most Influential People in Tech list, Vanity Fair's 2017 New Establishment list and Fortune's 40 under 40 list together with Jean Liu, President of DiDi.

 In 2016, Cheng Wei was named Fortune's Businessperson of the Year, Forbes Asia's Businessman of the Year, and recognized as a representative of Asia's "digital disruptors" by CNN.
 He ranked second in Fortune China's 40 Under 40 list.
 He was also selected on The Wired 100 List together with Jean Liu.
 Together they were also included in the Vanity Fair 2016 New Establishment List.